Nov 1, 2021

 All things considered, if youâre looking for versatile, easily-scalable, fully-featured instant messaging and chat features, youâre better off ditching XMPP and looking for another option.

 Even âbig nameâ apps like Whatsapp have gotten rid of XMPP in the end.
-The reasons for this are that XMPP is too heavyweight, uses too much bandwidth, and is inflexible.
+The reasons for this are that it is too heavyweight, uses too much bandwidth, and is inflexible.

 On the whole, when you weigh up the pros and cons of the XMPP chat protocol, it becomes pretty clear that Chat APIs offer a more efficient, extensible, scalable, and cost-effective solution to adding messaging capabilities to an app or web app.